 Many families in Canada are turning to private and independent education.
-With so many options to choice from, this decision can be overwhelming.
-Here we provide you with our core advice on find the right school for your child, in the form of five tips.
+With so many options to choose from, this decision can be overwhelming.
+Here we provide you with our core advice on finding the right school for your child, in the form of five tips.

 Not all schools are created equal.
 Some are big, while others are small.
 Some are world famous, while others have a more local appeal.
 What’s more, no school can be all things to all people.
 Each has specific objectives, goals, and values, and aims to meet the needs of specific kinds of learners.
 In fact, this one of the virtues of private schools—they cater to specific types of children (and families), and often excel at doing this.